 Computing photometry and SEDs of galaxies in a diffsky mock

-This notebook shows how to compute photometry through arbitrary bands of galaxies in a diffsky mock stored in the opencosmo format, and how to compute high-res SEDs.
+This notebook shows how to compute photometry and high-res SEDs of galaxies in a diffsky mock stored in the opencosmo format.

-1. You must be using opencosmo 1.1.0 or above and the opencosmo-utils branch of diffsky for this notebook to work correctly.
+Note: You must be using opencosmo 1.3.0 or above for this notebook to work correctly.

 [1]: